-The compliance rate with the pursuit directive has steadily increased due to the training, debriefs and officer actions and in 2018 has reached it's highest level on record at 96%.
+The compliance rate with the pursuit directive has steadily increased due to the training, debriefs and officer actions.
+The year 2018 witnessed the highest level on record at 90%.

-Based on the data, this is an activity in which the risk is being diligently managed with good results.
+Based on the data, this is an activity in which the risk is being diligently managed with exceptional results.

-Special Investigations Unit (SIU)
+Special Investigations Unit (SIU) - 2017 to Present (Sept 30th, 2019)